Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

 On May 5th, Ian and I had a meeting with Lindsey Knight, the Education Curator at the Windgate Museum.
 In this meeting we talked a lot about the game that she would like to be made.
-This will be a bigger project since we will have to start over, but we bounced a lot of ideas off of eachother and hope to be able to start in September.
+This will be a bigger project since we will have to start over, but we bounced a lot of ideas off of each other and hope to be able to start in September.
 She is very lenient on how the game is shown to the user, but she definitely wants a more fleshed out story, even if it isn't a story game.
 Make things intentional and give the player a reason to be there.
-She wants a 3D game with a birdseye view with inspiration being drawn from Mario 64 and Mario's time machine for how the game can play out.
+She wants a 3D game with a Birdseye view with inspiration being drawn from Mario 64 and Mario's time machine for how the game can play out.
-Another thing Lindsey mentioned was her love of lore and creepyness, so if there is a way to include that, she would love it.
+Another thing Lindsey mentioned was her love of lore and creepiness, so if there is a way to include that, she would love it.

 How might this be included?
 The lore of the art itself.
-The different pieces of art may have a dark backstory that we don't know about, so it would be highly reccomended to speak with any living artists of these pieces.
+The different pieces of art may have a dark backstory that we don't know about, so it would be highly recommended to speak with any living artists of these pieces.
 Pieces that will be included in the game are going to be the permanent ones.
 These can be found all around campus as lobby pieces, room decoration, or something else.
 Overall, there are many different ways that this project will go and I think that it will be fun to work on it.